-An Agent-Based Model of Interactions in the Payment Card Market^{}
+An Agent-Based Model of Interactions in the Payment Card Market

-Biliana Alexandrova Kabadjova1, Andreas Krause2 , and Edward Tsang^{1,3}
+Biliana Alexandrova-Kabadjova1, Andreas Krause2, and Edward Tsang^{1,3}

-- 1 Centre for Computational Finance and Economic Agents (CCFEA), University of Essex, Wivenhoe Park, Colchester CO4 3SQ, Great Britain, E-Mail: balexa@essex.ac.uk - 2 University of Bath, School of Management, Claverton Down, Bath BA2 7AY, Great Britain, E-Mail: mnsak@bath.ac.uk - 3 Department of Computer Science, University of Essex, Wivenhoe Park, Colchester CO4 3SQ, Great Britain, E-Mail: edward@essex.ac.uk
+- 1 Centre for Computational Finance and Economic Agents (CCFEA), University of Essex, Wivenhoe Park, Colchester CO4 3SQ, Great Britain, E-Mail: balexa@essex.ac.uk - 2 University of Bath, School of Management, Claverton Down, Bath BA2 7AY, Great Britain, E-Mail: mnsak@bath.ac.uk - Department of Computer Science, University of Essex, Wivenhoe Park, Colchester CO4 3SQ, Great Britain, E-Mail: edward@essex.ac.uk

 Summary.
 We develop an agent-based model of the competition between payment cards by focusing on the interactions between consumers and merchants determining the subscription and usage of cards.
-We find that after a short period of time the market will be dominated by a small number of cards, even though there might not exist significant differences between cards and the market is fully competitive.
-In contrast to the existing literature we focus on the dynamics of market shares rather than equilibrium outcomes.
-Our results are consistent with observations from the market for payment cards.
+We find that after a short period of time the market will be dominated by a small number of cards, even though there do not exist significant differences between cards and the market is fully competitive.
+In contrast to the existing literature we focus on the dynamics of market shares and emergence of multi-homing rather than equilibrium outcomes.

-Key words: Competition, two-sided markets, network externalities, agent-based modeling, multi-homing
+Key words: Two-sided markets, network externalities, agent-based modeling, multi-homing